codeface-io/LSPService/README.md

 2. Check that the Language Service is indeed available: Open <http://localhost:8080/languageservice>.
 3. Set the language server locations (file paths) for the languages you want to have supported.
 	* There's a command line interface for that.
 After the LSH starts running in Terminal, the Language Service explains its commands there.
-	* The Language Service automatically locates the Swift language server (if Xcode is installed) and it guesses the location of a [python language server](https://github.com/palantir/python-language-server).
-But in general, users still have to locate their language servers manually.
+	* The Language Service automatically finds the Swift language server (if Xcode is installed), and it guesses the location of a [python language server](https://github.com/palantir/python-language-server).
+But in general, users still must locate language servers manually.

 ## API